isomerpages/nlb-biblioasia/_apr-to-jun-2013/Oriental, Utai, Mexican: The Story of the Singapore Jewish Community.md

 [^20]: [Beider](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12944221), 2007, p.
 58.

-[^21]: Theo Kamsma points out that Jews were either identified as Arabs or ’other Orientals’.
+[^21]: Theo Kamsma points out that Jews were either identified as Arabs or “other Orientals”.
 “That has \[historically\] made Jews, as a separate category, almost unrecognisable.”
 See [_The Jewish Diasporascape in the Straits_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13701584), 2010, pp. 92–94.

 [^22]: Quoted in [Chan](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4082241), 1984, p.
 14.&nbsp;&nbsp; &nbsp;